seamplex/feenox/README4academics.markdown

   - [TS][] for [transient problems][]
   - [EPS][] for [eigenvalue problems][]

-This general framework constitutes the bulk of [FeenoX’s source code][].
 The particular functions that implement each problem type are located in subdirectories [`src/pdes`][], namely